 The closest beach access for vehicles is 2 miles north on Hwy 101 at the Siuslaw South Jetty.
 It is a federal area requiring a separate day use parking fee.
 The Siuslaw North Jetty has free parking available.

-Honeyman offers two lakes Cleawox lake on the west side of HWY 101 and Woahink lake on the east side of HWY 101.
-Both lakes have a sandy beaches and roped off swimming areas.
+Honeyman features two lakes with sandy beaches and roped-off swim areas: Cleawox Lake on the west side of HWY 101 and Woahink lake on the east side of HWY 101.
 The lakes and rivers found within Oregon State Parks are open to unsupervised swimming.
-You are responsible for your own safety.
-Before you enter the water, you should judge your swimming skills against possible strong currents, cold water, underwater objects and steep drop-offs.
-Please bring and wear a personal flotation device and swim with a buddy.
+You are responsible for your own safety; please bring and wear a personal flotation device and swim with a buddy.

 Purchased from private owners between 1930 and 1936, the area was named to honor Jessie M. Honeyman of Portland (1852-1948), a leading advocate of roadside beautification, Oregon parks and scenic preservation.
 She was a tireless supporter and guide to Samuel Boardman, the first Oregon State Parks Superintendent.
 Civilian Conservation Corps forces under National Park Service direction, designed and constructed improvements superbly adapted to their surroundings between 1935 to 1940.
 Among the features included in a special district listed in the National Register of Historic Places are the stone and log Cleawox Lake bathhouse (1938); the park caretaker's house and garage (1936-37), now the park office; and several rustic kitchen shelters (1937).
 Other day-use facilities and landscaped roadways with stone curbings were constructed by CCC, and the sloped cuts on the Coast Highway were planted with shrubs.
 Overnight camping facilities were added on the south side of Cleawox Lake beginning in 1952.
 In the late 1950s, Honeyman Park was listed in Life Magazine as one of the outstanding state parks in the United States.